wolfgangmuender/InspectorTodo/README.md

 Connection settings for a JIRA server.

+### Issue filter

+A filter (currently tailored to Jira) that will only mark todos as invalid, if a field with name `filter_key` is present and has at least one of `filter_values` values as its entry.
+Can be used, _e.g._ to show only todos pointing to issues belonging to certain teams (_e.g._ on branches).

 #### Statuses

 A list of allowed statuses in the issue tracker, like "Backlog" or "Todo".